Oxenford Farm: History

 Richer de Aquila (L'Aigle) granted Oxenford to Waverley Abbey before 1147.
 It was a Cistercian monastery farming community for Waverley Abbey until 1536 when Oxenford was granted to Sir William Fitz William during the Dissolution of the Monasteries, when it was valued at £4 13s.
 4d.

 The buildings are in recent times within the nearby Peper Harow estate.

 Popular culture

-The buildings and their surrounding grounds, near small woods less than 100 meters away to the south and west, were used as a location for the 2010 film Robin Hood.
+The buildings and their surrounding grounds, near small woods less than 100 metres away to the south and west, were used as a location for the 2010 film Robin Hood.